National Accounts

 Gross Capital Formation

-Total value of gross fixed capital formation and changes in inventories
+Total value of gross fixed capital formation and changes in inventories.

-Gross Domestic Product (GDP)
+Gross Domestic Product

 Aggregate value of the goods and services produced in the economic territory of Singapore.
 The GDP estimates are compiled based on the output (or production), expenditure and income approaches.
 See Output-based GDP, Expenditure-based GDP and Income-based GDP.

-Gross Domestic Product (GDP) Deflators
+Gross Domestic Product Deflators

 A broad measure of the change in the overall level of prices of the goods and services that make up GDP.
 The deflators are derived as the ratio of the nominal value of a component of GDP to its corresponding real value, with the reference year index set at 100.